Exploring LGBTQ+ history at National Trust places

 - William John Bankes

-- Kingston Lacy in Dorset was profoundly shaped by William Bankes, who fled England in 1841 to avoid prosecution for same-sex acts.
+- Kingston Lacy in Dorset was profoundly shaped by William Bankes, who fled England in 1841 to avoid prosecution for sexual acts with other men.
 Although forced to leave the home he loved, he continued to send back works of art and treasures.Learn more about William John Bankes

 - Edith Craig, Christopher St John and Tony Atwood

 - Edith Craig was a prominent producer, writer and actor.
-Along with her partners Christopher St John and Tony Atwood, the three women found refuge in Smallhythe Place in Kent to express their art, gender and sexuality, living together in a ménage à trois.Learn more about Edith Craig
+Along with her partners Christopher St John and Tony Atwood, the three women found refuge in Smallhythe Place in Kent to express their art, gender and sexuality, living together as a trio.Learn more about Edith Craig

 - TE Lawrence